2020 California Leadership Conference: Fish Camp

 Tenaya Lodge, 1122 Hwy 41, Fish Camp, CA

-We invite you to enhance your effectiveness as a Christian school leader by joining us at the ACSI California Leadership Conference from Wednesday, February 7 through Friday, February 9, 2018 at the beautiful Tenaya Lodge at Yosemite in Fish Camp, California.
-Experts in the field - including Dr. Gene Frost, Dr. Alan Pue, and Simon Jeynes - who have faced challenges and difficulties similar to the ones you face regularly, will provide keynote presentations, workshops, and other training opportunities that will equip you with strategies to overcome obstacles and fulfill the Christ-centered missions of your schools.
+We invite you to enhance your effectiveness as a Christian school leader by joining us at the ACSI California Leadership Conference from Wednesday, February 5th through Friday, February 7th, 2020 at the beautiful Tenaya Lodge at Yosemite in Fish Camp, California.
+Experts in the field - including Dr. Gene Frost, Dr. D Bruce Lockerbie, and Rex Miller - who have faced challenges and difficulties similar to the ones you face regularly, will provide keynote presentations, workshops, and other training opportunities that will equip you with strategies to overcome obstacles and fulfill the Christ-centered missions of your schools.
 Sessions will be relevant to those serving in schools that range from EE through grade 12.
 Separate EE breakout sessions will be led by Dr. Suzie Mohler.

 In addition to great professional development, there will be plenty of opportunities for you and your team to take in the beautiful surroundings.
-Come ready to enjoy various outdoor activities, participate in the golf tournament on Wednesday, or take a short trip to one of the most picturesque places on the planet, Yosemite Valley.
+Come ready to enjoy various outdoor activities or take a short trip to one of the most picturesque places on the planet, Yosemite Valley.
 You may also want to simply enjoy the lodge, cozy up by the fire, and relax.
 No matter your preference, we encourage you to join us for three outstanding days of leadership development, fellowship with like-minded Christian school leaders, and encouragement during your busy school year.
 This is an investment in yourself and your team that will pay important dividends.

 The cost for the conference includes 2 nights lodging, 6 meals, and event registration.